star626/learngit/readme.txt

 =======
 eeeee shenmeshi mingzi
 >>>>>>> feature1
-Createing a new branch is quick
+Createing a new branch is quick AND simple